RoyChao19477/SEMamba/README.md

 ## ✅ (Updated June 3) Online Demo on HuggingFace

-1. You can now upload or record audio directly on our Hugging Face demo [https://huggingface.co/spaces/rc19477/Speech_Enhancement_Mamba](https://huggingface.co/spaces/rc19477/Speech_Enhancement_Mamba) to experience real-time speech enhancement.
+1. You can now upload or record audio directly on our Hugging Face demo [https://huggingface.co/spaces/rc19477/Speech_Enhancement_Mamba](https://huggingface.co/spaces/rc19477/Speech_Enhancement_Mamba) for speech enhancement.

 2. We now provide another model, `ckpts/vd.pth`, trained on both the VCTK-Demand and DNS-2020 corpora.
 The model achieves the following performance: